-The commercial development on this site is expected to comprise an integrated market development featuring small retail stalls and large stalls/frames.
+The commercial development on this site is expected to comprise an integrated market development featuring small retail stalls/stands and large stall/frames.
 These assumptions are based on the latent demand potential and preferences stated by the sample resident population of the city.
 The market analysis findings and the goal of providing a pro-poor service have been kept in view to arrive at the mix and the quantum of spaces.
-The marked absence of such nature of developments in the stated locality, coupled with the good linkages of the site with other parts of the city, lend the site good potential for such quantum of supply of retail spaces.
+The marked absence of such nature of developments in the stated locality, coupled with the good linkages of the site with other parts of the city, lend the site good potential for such quantum of supply of retail spaces/stands and large retail stalls/ frames.

-The breakup of the total area across various components are provided above.
-It may be highlighted here that the area breakups represent a preliminary understanding of the most suitable combination of retail and other spaces, considering the market feedback and the market analysis.
-This area allocation across components may vary depending upon the actual product mix conceptualized by the developer undertaking the construction.
+The breakup of the total area across various components is provided above.
+It may be highlighted here that the proposed area breakups represent a preliminary understanding of the most suitable combination of anchor, retail, and other spaces, considering the market feedback and the market analysis.
+Area allocations across components may vary depending upon the actual product mix conceptualized by the developer undertaking the construction.